Regional emergency radio network

 A network that's Growing

-Volunteers across the UK are building a backup communication network.
+Volunteers across the UK are building an independent regional communication network.

 From London to Edinburgh, from rural villages to city centres, repeaters are being installed that link communities together.

-LocalMesh coordinates this effort and helps people get started with emergency radio communication.
+LocalMesh coordinates this effort and helps people get started with off-grid radio communication.

 Coverage varies by location and depends on volunteer participation.
 Check the map to see what's active near you.